OneHistory Presentations

 Images of stereotypes and real women of the American South make this presentation a revelation for both young people and adults.

-These images come from archives all over the country, as well as family albums and dresser drawers.
+Based on our Indiana University Press book of the same name, this presentation uses images from archives all over the country, as well as family albums and dresser drawers.
 They tell an inspiring and challenging history with which most Americans are unfamiliar.

 Children of the Depression

-Primarily FSA photographs, the images in the presentation were created by some of America's greatest photographers--Dorothea Lange, Gordon Parks, Walker Evans, et. al. They bring home the realities of the Great Depression to young people because of they elicit feelings of empathy and identification.
+Based on our Indiana University Press book of the same name, this presentation uses primarily FSA photographs.
+The images in the presentation were created by some of America's greatest photographers--Dorothea Lange, Gordon Parks, Walker Evans, et. al. They bring home the realities of the Great Depression to young people because of they elicit feelings of empathy and identification.

 Blues Queens to Hip Hop Divas